Go Forth…

 Sunday Readings from a Missionary Perspective

-Christ is All and in All – Missionary Commentary for Sunday, August 3, 2025
+Advent is Mission – Missionary Commentary for Sunday, December 7

-Don’t Miss the Good Part – Missionary Commentary for Sunday, July 20, 2025
+Remember the Reason – Missionary Commentary for Sunday, November 30

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.